fratzkeg/MicroserviceA/README.md

 # MicroserviceA

-This service tallies non-zero expense categories from your budget JSON.
+This microservice accepts a JSON-encoded budget, tallies all non-zero expense categories, and returns a JSON map of category → total.

 ---